CNS-SCN Fellow Distinction

 “CNS-SCN Fellow” is an exclusive professional distinction that recognizes exceptional service to both the Canadian Nutrition Society (CNS) as well as the broader nutrition profession, both within Canada and globally.
 The CNS-SCN Fellow designation is an honour bestowed upon a CNS member by their peers in recognition for outstanding contributions to nutrition science and/or practice.

-CNS-SCN Fellows will be inducted during the CNS Annual Conference.
+CNS-SCN Fellows will be inducted during the 2021 virtual CNS Annual Awards Ceremony.
 They will receive use of FCNS-SCN designation, a recognition award, free CNS membership for one year, and one complimentary registration to the CNS-SCN Annual Conference and Awards Banquet where the recipient(s) will be honoured.